eclipse/packages/charts/hono/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Release Notes

+### 2.5.2

+* Allow setting the priorityClass for all pods to have more control over kubernetes scheduling.

 ### 2.5.1

 * Allow customizing the PVC storage size for the Device Registry service.